 Robert P. LoCascio, our Chief Executive Officer, was employed pursuant to an employment agreement entered into as of January 1, 1999.
 After its initial term, which expired on December 31, 2001, our agreement with Mr. LoCascio extended automatically for one-year terms beginning on each of January 1 in 2002 and 2003.
 Beginning in 2004, Mr. LoCascio's employment with us has been at will, but is otherwise subject to the terms of the employment agreement, unless we agree with Mr. LoCascio in writing to alter the terms.
 Pursuant to the agreement, Mr. LoCascio was entitled to receive an annual base salary of not less than \$125,000 and an annual discretionary bonus.
-The Compensation Committee of our Board set Mr. LoCascio's annual salary at \$275,000, effective January 2006.
-The agreement provided that if Mr. LoCascio is terminated by us without cause or following a material change or diminution in his duties, a reduction in his salary or bonus, or if we are sold or following a change in control of the Company, or if we relocate him to a location outside the New York metropolitan area, we must pay him an amount equal to the amount of his salary for the 12 months following the date of termination, and the pro rata portion of the bonus he would have been entitled to receive for the fiscal year in which the termination occurred.
+The Compensation Committee of our Board set Mr. LoCascio's annual salary at \$325,000, effective April 2008 and target incentive compensation for 2008 was set at \$200,000.
+The agreement provided that if Mr. LoCascio is terminated by us without cause or Mr. LoCascio terminates his employment for "good reason," we must pay him an amount equal to the amount of his salary for the 12 months following the date of termination, and the pro rata portion of the bonus he would have been entitled to receive for the fiscal year in which the termination occurred.
 These amounts are payable in three monthly installments beginning 30 days after his termination.
+Good reason for Mr. LoCascio includes a material change or diminution in his duties, a reduction in his salary or bonus under the agreement, if a purchaser of our assets does not assume the obligations of the Company under the agreement, or if his is relocated outside the New York metropolitan area.
 Pursuant to the agreement, for a period of one year from the date of termination of Mr. LoCascio's employment, he may not directly or indirectly compete with us, including, but not limited to, being employed by any business which competes with us, or otherwise acting in a manner intended to advance an interest of a competitor of ours in a way that will or may injure an interest of ours.